 - Antelope Valley Air Quality Management District (AVAQMD)

 - Los Angeles County Fire Department

 - Los Angeles Waterworks District 40

 - Southern California Edison

-- Sanitation Districts of Los Angeles County

 - 11. Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code Section 21080.3.1?
 If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.?

-In accordance with Assembly Bill (AB) 52, the City sent letters to a total of nine tribes and eleven individuals that had either directly contacted the City for notification or were identified on a list from the Native American Heritage Commission.
-These letters were sent via certified, return receipt mail on October 14, 2020.
-These letters included copies of the site plan, cultural resources report, and aerial photograph.
-Table 2 identifies the tribes, individuals to whom the letter was directed, and the date the letter was received.
+In accordance with Assembly Bill (AB) 52, consultation letters for the proposed project were sent to nine individuals associated with seven tribes identified in the cultural resource report and/or who had requested to be included in the process.
+These letters were mailed on September 1, 2021 via certified return receipt mail.
+Table 2 identifies the tribes, the person to whom the letter was directed, and the date the letter was received.